sysam68/mem0_dify_plugin/README.md

 - `async_mode` (boolean, default: true)
   - When true (default):
     - Write operations (Add/Update/Delete/Delete_All): non-blocking, return ACCEPT status immediately
-    - Read operations (Search/Get/Get_All/History): always wait for results with timeout protection (60s for Search/Get_All, 30s for Get/History)
+    - Read operations (Search/Get/Get_All/History): always wait for results with timeout protection (default: 30s for all read operations)
   - When false:
     - All operations block until completion
     - **Note**: Sync mode has no timeout protection (blocking calls).
 If timeout protection is needed, use `async_mode=true`

+### Configurable Timeout (v0.1.2+)
+- All read operations (Search/Get/Get_All/History) now support user-configurable timeout values
+- Timeout parameters are available in the Dify plugin configuration interface as manual input fields
+- If not specified, tools use default values (30 seconds for all read operations)
+- Allows customization per tool based on specific use case requirements

 Example Vector DB JSON (pgvector):
 ```json